4-Day Weather Forecast For Fort Kent - News Break

 Saturday, May 29

-Widespread frost then mostly sunny in the day; while mostly clear then widespread frost during night
+Areas of frost then mostly sunny in the day; while partly cloudy then areas of frost during night

 Sunday, May 30

-Mostly sunny then slight chance light rain in the day; while light rain likely during night
+Mostly sunny then slight chance light rain in the day; while light rain during night

 - Breezy: 3 to 7 mph